Saturday, December 5, 2020

 I learned how street artists get inspiration from graffiti art.
 Every picture and artwork has a story to tell.
 This is a street art mural from my 2014 trip visiting Berlin, Germany.

 Dive into the history behind street art, tracking the story from prehistoric cave paintings to the present day Black Lives Matters murals.
-This fascinating LIVE virtual tour and field trip includes a look at the connection between street art, public art, and graffiti, and how street art connects with politics and social justice.
+A virtual tour and field trip includes a look at the connection between street art, public art, and graffiti, and how street art connects with politics and social justice.

 Berlin, Germany 2014 Courtesy of Meet Donna W